PrestaShop/prestashop.github.io/news/_posts/releases/2016-06-02-prestashop-1-7-beta-1-open-for-feedback.md

 <iframe width="796" height="448" src="https://www.youtube.com/embed/1z_AVPxu0uU?rel=0" frameborder="0" allowfullscreen></iframe>

-The release of this first Beta version starts a period of intensive testing and debugging for the PrestaShop developers, with the help of the whole community: we need YOU to test this new version of PrestaShop.
+The release of this first Beta version starts a period of intensive testing and debugging for the PrestaShop developers, with the help of the whole community: we need YOU to test this new version of PrestaShop.<br/>
 Change the settings, browse the default theme, check if the modules that you created still work as-is (or with tiny design adaptations), etc. And most importantly, let us know about your findings!

 [Test PrestaShop 1.7.0.0 Beta 1 now!](https://www.prestashop.com/en/developers-versions ){: .btn .btn-lg .btn-success}